MicrosoftDocs/azure-docs/articles/iot-dps/quick-enroll-device-x509.md

     using Microsoft.Azure.Devices.Provisioning.Service;
     ```

-12. Add the following fields to the `Program` class, and make the listed changes.
+1. Add the following fields to the `Program` class, and make the indicated changes.

     ```csharp
     private static string ProvisioningConnectionString = "{ProvisioningServiceConnectionString}";